-McCarthy Catholic College is a Catholic co-educational school for students from Year 7 to Year 12 which incorporates a traditional pathway for Stage 6 (Years 11 and 12) as well as a Trade Training Centre pathway for students wishing to get a head start in a vocational field whilst they complete their senior studies.
-The learning environment is built on providing students with the opportunity to develop their knowledge, understanding and skills for them to become passionate and resilient lifelong learners who are creative, innovative and productive global citizens.
+McCarthy Catholic College is a Catholic co-educational school for students from Year 7 to Year 12 which currently incorporates a traditional HSC pathway for Years 11 and 12, as well as a Trade Training Centre (TTC) alternative pathway.
+Our learning environment focuses on providing students the opportunity to develop their knowledge, understanding and skills, in order for them to become passionate and resilient lifelong learners who are creative, innovative and productive global citizens.
 We also believe that quality relationships between teachers enable quality learning to be maximised.

 McCarthy Catholic College embraces the belief that learning is a life skill which needs to be nurtured in each student.
 We strive to provide learning experiences that challenge students to explore the world they live in and ask questions which prompt curiosity and creativity.

-The Learning Framework is grounded on the 6 Pillars of learning: 3 of these are our charism pillars.
-These are Integrity, justice and peace.
+Our Learning Framework is grounded on the 6 Pillars of learning: 3 of these are our Charism Pillars.
+These are Integrity, Justice and Peace.
 The other 3 are our learning focus: Engagement, Empowerment and Enterprise Skills.

-The focus in Stage 6 for our Year 11 and 12 students incorporates the learning focuses of engagement and empowerment in order for students to develop their employability skills so when they leave McCarthy Catholic College they are ready to enter into the workplace or further study equipped with the confidence, determination and enthusiasm to take on any enterprise.
+The focus in Stage 6 for our Year 11 and 12 students incorporates the learning focuses of Engagement and Empowerment in order for students to develop their Enterprise skills so when they leave McCarthy Catholic College they are ready to enter into the workplace or further study equipped with the confidence, determination and enthusiasm to take on any challenge

-The learning focus dovetails into our learning framework which is at the core of our teaching, learning and assessing of student work.
+The stage learning focus dovetails into our Learning Framework which is at the core of our teaching, learning and assessing of student work.

-The pedagogical design of the learning framework across Years 7 to 12 is evidence based on leading educational theory which identifies key strategies for student learning.
-Direct instruction, Project Based Learning (PBL), flipped learning and enquiry/problem based learning are strategies which have been proven to have significant impact upon student learning outcomes.
+Our learning design across Years 7 to 12 is based on leading educational research which identifies key strategies for student learning success.
+Direct instruction, Project Based Learning (PBL), flipped learning and enquiry/problem based learning are strategies which have been proven to have significant positive impact upon student learning achievement.

-McCarthy Catholic College is privileged to be designated by the Federal Government, to be a Pathways in Technology (P-Tech) college .
-McCarthy is the only catholic school in NSW to be designated as a P-Tech college.
-P-Tech enables students to be involved in developing enterprise skills in conjunction with our industry mentors, Telstra and PwC.
+McCarthy Catholic College is privileged to be designated by the Federal Government, to be a Pathways in Technology (P-TECH) college .
+McCarthy is the only Catholic school in NSW to be designated as a P-TECH College.
+P-TECH enables students to be involved in developing enterprise skills in conjunction with our Industry Partners, Telstra and PwC.
 Students have access to and acquire very specific skills in order to be successful in diverse career pathways.
-Therefore we encourage all students to consider the advantages of P-Tech in the design of their senior courses.
-In conjunction with P-Tech, we offer the iSTEM course. iSTEM and P-Tech involve real world problem solving and the development of critical thinking, collaboration, team-work, communication, adaptability and creativity.
+In conjunction with P-Tech, we offer the iSTEM course. iSTEM and P-Tech involve real world problem solving and the development of Critical Thinking, Collaboration, Communication, Adaptability and Creativity.

-At McCarthy Catholic College, the desire is to ensure each student is an active participant in learning.
+At McCarthy Catholic College we aim for each student to be an active and responsible participant in their learning journey.
 It is important that every student is able to achieve personal success, therefore all learning caters for the diverse range of ability levels.